hobediente/Music_Segmentation_Unsupervised_Learning_Project/README.md

 <img src="Images/instrumentalness_boxplot.png" width="625" height="375"></img>

-### Conclusion: The most danceable genre is hip-hop, and the least danceable genres are indie alternative and rock
+### Conclusion: Indie has exceptionally high instrumentalness compared to other genres.
+Excluding country and hip-hop, all other genres have outliers with high intrumentalness.

 # F) Liveness Analysis :
 **Step 1 : Visualize the data's distribution as a whole**